Keirua/whitespace-rs/README.md

 Unfortunately the original language page is dead, but it still lives on [archive.org](https://web.archive.org/web/20150426193527/http://compsoc.dur.ac.uk/whitespace/tutorial.php).
 A copy of the original Haskell implementation is copied inside the `docs/WSpace` directory

+# Goal

+ - to have a fully functionnal whitespace interpreter that can run all the available programs
+ - self sufficient: no external dependencies for parsing and virtual machine

+Ideally, it would deal with arbitrary sized integer (that's what the original Haskell implementation feature), but right now only regular i32 are used.

+# Usage

+It can run a whitespace program :

+      $ cargo run --bin interpreter -- examples/fact.ws

+It can turn a whitespace source file into a rust source file that can the be compiled and run (actually it's more of a transpiler):

+      $ cargo run --bin compiler -- examples/count2.ws src/bin/count.rs && cargo run --bin count

 # Todo

  - [ ] write all the instructions in the virtual machine along with tests